 3. What are mucoregulatory drugs?

-They are drugs that reduce the volume of airway mucus secretion and appear to be especially effective in hypersecretory states, such as bronchorrhea, diffuse panbronchiolitis (DPB) and some asthma.
+Mucoregulatory drugs reduce the volume of mucus secretions, particularly in hypersecretory conditions such as bronchorrhea, diffuse panbronchiolitis (DPB), and certain types of asthma.

 4. What does mucoactive mean?